OctopusDeploy/docs/docs/how-to/configure-environment-specific-configuration-transforms-while-keeping-sensitive-values-in-octopus.md

 One common technique is to combine options 2 and 3 above.

-You would have a single configuration transformation file in your project.
-If it's named `Web.Release.Config`, the transformation will be applied to your `Web.Config` file automatically, however you can have your own filename and apply it to any config file you like.
+You would have a single configuration transformation fileÂ in your project.
+If it's namedÂ `Web.Release.Config`, the transformation will be applied to your `Web.Config` file automatically, however you can have your own filename and apply it to any config file you like.

 This transform file can contain `#{variable}` values.
 Because your config will only get transformed on deployment, you can safely work with your `Web.Config` file during development, and you can keep sensitive variables like production passwords out of source control.